Why Smart Students Are Still Failing the NCLEX 2026

 The Bottom Line

-The NCLEX isn't testing your memory.
+The NCLEX is not testing your memory.
 It's testing your thinking.
 You can know every drug, disease, and nursing intervention and still fail if you can't recognize cues, analyze them, and make clinical judgments.

-The students passing at 88% in 2025?
-They've made the shift from Tier 1 (memorization) to Tier 3 (judgment).
-They're thinking like nurses, not studying for tests.
-You need to do the same.
+The students passing at 88% in 2026 have made the shift from Tier 1 (memorization) to Tier 3 (judgment).
+They are thinking like nurses, not studying for tests.

 Back to blog